-Behind every intense-type children’s director, you’ll likely find Wonderful Spouse (very akin to a super hero) who’ll spend a couple of days assembling an above-ground pool.
-Now, how could I have known that we’d have to haul in dirt?
+Behind every intense-type children’s director, you’ll likely find Wonderful Spouse (very akin to a superhero) who’ll spend a couple of days assembling an above-ground pool.
+Now, how could I have known that we’d have to haul in some dirt?

 Meanwhile, back at the fish farm, the trout had now grown longer so the price was higher.
 Twenty dollars a pound was starting to sound like a bargain.
 I ordered 150 of the 14- to 16-inch trout, and my friendly fish farmer said he could lend me an aerator.
 He could also sell me chemicals to dechlorinate our city water.

 He might’ve also reminded me about cold water; but at the time, I was thinking of ways to get around buying the chemicals.
 Someone mentioned that the ballfield sprinkler system was on well water.
 Because of the automatic timers on the sprinklers, we’d have to fill the pool on Friday.
 All we needed was 100 yards of hose.

 Mind you, all the usual stuff had to be taken care of during the fish negotiations.
 I had to write puppet scripts, hire puppet performers, publicize on the cable channel so we could reach more people, photocopy handouts, coordinate plans with the music minister, and consult sound technicians.